 How to Apply to the D.O.
 Program

-To be eligible for admission into NYIT College of Osteopathic Medicine (NYITCOM), you must:
+To be eligible for admission into New York Institute of Technology College of Osteopathic Medicine (NYITCOM), you must:

 - Have a baccalaureate degree from a college or university accredited by an agency recognized by the United States Department of Education.
 Candidates from a college where a formal articulation agreement exists for a combined degree are an exception to this requirement.

-- Have completed an acceptable academic year sequence with a grade of "C" or better in the following prerequisite courses:
+- Have completed an acceptable academic year sequence in the following prerequisite courses:

 - English: 6 semester hours